Code-Institute-Submissions/MS1-infinity-gym/README.md

 * As the site owner, I want to be able to inform visitors the location of the gym

 ## Features
+## wireframes

+<a href="assets/documents/wireframes.docx">Wireframes</a>

-Navigation: The navigation link styled simple and clear.
+<u>Navigation: </u>The navigation link styled simple and clear.

-Lessons: On this page u find all the information of the lessons that will be given during the week.
+<u>Lessons:</u> On this page u find all the information of the lessons that will be given during the week.

-Timetable: For the timetable I created a simple table using a timetable from [W3schools](https://www.w3schools.com)this allows users to find the classes, times and locations of the rooms.
+<u>Timetable:</u> For the timetable I created a simple table using a timetable from [W3schools](https://www.w3schools.com)this allows users to find the classes, times and locations of the rooms.

 ## Technologies Used